Want to try first? Get the Aleenta experience with a Teaser Pass $49

 • Inflammation, cramping and increased levels of tiredness.

 Best way to exercise during menstruation: When you're on your period, the best form of exercise is the exercise that you feel like doing.
-Researchers are in two frames of mind regarding exercise on your period, so we will cover both below.
+Researchers are in two frames of mind about how to best exercise on your period – we present both options below!

 #1 The period ninja: